gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 In this article, we look a how we can add authorization to a Rails app without the need to add a gem.
 The goal is to keep things simple, ship fast, and avoid dependency hell.

-We'll start by creating a simple blog application(with all rails default ie SQLite, and importmaps)
+We'll start by creating a simple blog application (with all Rails defaults such as SQLite and importmaps).

 ```